-PhD application now closed.
+PhD application is CLOSED.

 All completed applications are examined but meeting the minimum requirement does not guarantee admission.
 Those that meet the general